 Linking to the Past: 3 historical link stitches

 January 16, 23, 30, 2021 | Saturdays | 3 weeks | $275 Introductory Price

 5 pre-recorded video tutorials with PDF instructions posted each Saturday at 9:00 am ET.
 Access to a private chat area for questions and comments.

 The instructor’s teaching models illustrating the possibilities after taking the class.

 Participants of this workshop will make three books that highlight historical link stitches on the books’ spines.
 The Diagonal Link, the Circle Link, and the Skip Station Link Stitch are the patterns that will be covered.
 All stitched elements are constructed as the book is sewn, making the sewing both functional and decorative.
 Back plates of thick leather keep the spine from concaving.
 Bonnie will introduce different ways the leather can be embellished if you choose.
 Each book will have a distinctive fore-edge flap treatment.

-All three books will be five inches in height with 40 folios (or 160 pages) of Arches Text Wove.
-The cover paper will be heavyweight flax paper.
+All three books are five inches in height with 40 folios of Arches Text Wove.
+The cover paper is heavyweight flax paper.
 The size will allow us to focus on the different sewing patterns while providing skills for future books.

 Open to all; but helpful if you already have previously sewn a book.

 - learn three link stitch sewing patterns so that you can use this knowledge for your own contemporary books